david-04/shortycut/src/docs/dynamic-links.md

 ## ![](img/arrow.svg) Use case

-Sometimes there are different ways how information can be accessed and searched.
+Sometimes there are different ways of how information can be accessed and searched.
-One example are the MkDocs issues reported on GitHub.
-They can be accessed by...
+The MkDocs' issues on GitHub, for example, can be accessed in various ways...

 - Listing all issues<br>